nfroze/Threat-Modeling-Project/Scenario 1 - Phising/MITRE ATT&CK Sequence Summary.md

 # Summary MITRE ATT&CK Sequence
-# Attack Description
+## Attack Description
+A phishing attack on CareConnect360 involves an attacker impersonating a trusted entity to deceive employees into revealing credentials or downloading malware.
+The attack often relies on social engineering tactics to exploit human error, gaining unauthorized access to sensitive healthcare data and internal systems.
+Once credentials are stolen or malware is deployed, the attacker can move laterally within the network, escalate privileges, and execute further attacks such as data theft or ransomware deployment.

 ## Stages of the Attack

-### Origins
+### 1. Origins
 The attack is initiated by an attacker leveraging a long history of cyber attack techniques.
-The attacker initiates the attack by identifying potential vulnerabilities in the target system.
+The attacker begins by identifying CareConnect360 as a target due to its sensitive health data and publicly facing infrastructure.

-### Reconnaissance
+### 2. Reconnaissance
-The attacker conducts research to identify vulnerabilities and potential targets.
-This includes gathering information about the target system’s infrastructure, software, and potential weaknesses.
+The attacker gathers employee email addresses, domain information, and technology stack details to craft a targeted phishing campaign.

+### 3. Weaponization
+A malicious email is created, containing either a fake login page that mimics CareConnect360's authentication portal or a malware-laden attachment disguised as an urgent document.

+### 4. Delivery
+The attacker sends phishing emails to CareConnect360 employees.
+These emails appear to come from trusted sources, such as IT support, management, or healthcare partners.

+### 5. Exploitation
+A user clicks on the malicious link or opens the infected attachment, leading to credential theft if a login portal is used or malware execution if the attachment is opened.

+### 6. Installation
+The attacker gains access through stolen credentials or installs malware to maintain persistence.

+### 7. Command & Control (C2)
+If malware is present, it communicates with an external server, allowing the attacker to execute commands remotely.

+### 8. Actions on Objectives
+The attacker can now exfiltrate sensitive patient records, escalate privileges for deeper system access, or deploy additional attacks, such as ransomware.

 ```mermaid
 flowchart TD
     style Reconnaissance fill:#F4D03F,stroke:#000,stroke-width:2px